Singular Hodge theory for combinatorial geometries: Introduction

 \subsection{Results}

-A {\bf matroid} $\mathrm{M}$ on a finite set $E$ is a nonempty collection of subsets of $E$, called {\bf flats} of $\mathrm{M}$, that satisfies the following properties: \begin{enumerate}[$\bullet$]\itemsep 5pt \item If $F_1$ and $F_2$ are flats, then their intersection $F_1 \cap F_2$ is a flat. \item If $F$ is a flat, then any element in $E \setminus F$ is in exactly one flat that is minimal among the flats strictly containing $F$. \end{enumerate} For notational convenience, we assume throughout that $\mathrm{M}$ is {\bf loopless}: \begin{enumerate}[$\bullet$]\itemsep 5pt \item The empty subset of $E$ is a flat. \end{enumerate} We write $\mathscr{L}(\mathrm{M})$ for the lattice of all flats of $\mathrm{M}$.
-Every maximal flag of proper flats of $\mathrm{M}$ has the same cardinality $\rk \M$, called the {\bf rank} of $\mathrm{M}$.
+A {\bf matroid} $\mathrm{M}$ on a finite set $E$ is a nonempty collection of subsets of $E$, called {\bf flats} of $\mathrm{M}$, that satisfies the following properties: \begin{enumerate}[$\bullet$]\itemsep 5pt \item If $F_1$ and $F_2$ are flats, then their intersection $F_1 \cap F_2$ is a flat. \item If $F$ is a flat, then any element in $E \setminus F$ is in exactly one flat that is minimal among the flats strictly containing $F$. \end{enumerate} For notational convenience, we assume throughout that $\mathrm{M}$ is {\bf loopless}: \begin{enumerate}[$\bullet$]\itemsep 5pt \item The empty subset of $E$ is a flat. \end{enumerate} We write $\mathscr{L}(\mathrm{M})$ for the poset of flats of $\mathrm{M}$, which is a geometric lattice \cite[Theorem 1.7.5]{Oxley}, and we write $\leq$ for containment of flats.
+For every flat $F$, any maximal flag of flats strictly contained in $F$ has the same cardinality, which is called the {\bf rank} of $F$ and denoted $\rk F$.
+The {\bf rank} of $\M$ is defined to be $\rk E$.
 For any nonnegative integer $k$, we write $\cL^k(\M)$ to denote the set of rank $k$ flats of $\M$.
 A matroid can be equivalently defined in terms of its {\bf independent sets}, {\bf circuits}, or the {\bf rank function}.
 For background in matroid theory, we refer to \cite{Oxley} and \cite{Welsh}.

 Let $\Gamma$ be a finite group acting on $\M$.
 By definition, $\Gamma$ permutes the elements of $E$ in such a way that it sends flats to flats.